How automation is transforming CX in 2020

 A Peek Into Customer Contact Week – Asia Online: Part I

 2020 has been quite the year for working from home!
 However, amongst the myriad changes we’ve faced, being able to attend multiple, really insightful virtual events from the comfort our sofas, has definitely been a plus.
 For instance, we attended both CCW, Las Vegas, and Enterprise Connect virtually this year.
-(Read more about these events here).
+(You can read our summaries of the events here).
 And for the next two days, we’re attending CCW Asia, where we hope to glean some great insights on the state of CX in Asia.
 The following article summarises our learnings from day one.

 The theme for this year’s Customer Contact Week, Asia Online, is “Enhancing Customer Experience through Omni-Channel Integration, Customer Self-service, and Culture Change”.
 One day one, as expected there was a lot of talk about the changes sprung about by COVID, as well as a focus on automation in the contact center and its implications for CX.
 Most importantly, the event delivered a positive outlook and shared actionable insights for CX leaders in Asia.
 The focus was on: *